learncloudops/awsutils/README.md

-# awsutils
+# learncloudops-awsutils

-Useful object oriented abstractions of commonly used Boto3 clients
+Useful object oriented abstractions of commonly used utilities for building Python serverless or container based projects in AWS.

+## Utlities

+TODO Document the utilities here.